HakubJozak/josef/README.md

 but most of them don't skip two basic hurdles that arise when teaching programming to kids:

-a) environment
-  - It is hard to setup the programming environment at home.
+- __Environment__ - It is hard to setup the programming environment at home.

-b) language barrier
-  - You have to speak English.
+- __Language__ - You have to speak English to understand the programming languages.

 While those things are often overcome when you kids are already motivated, it can discourage them before they even try.